 The interest does not disappear.
 It converts.
 Under § 322C.0603, the dissociated member retains the economic interest but holds it solely as a transferee.
 The same dollar entitlement exists; the political rights do not.
 That status is durable: a transferee remains a transferee until the interest is sold, redeemed by the company, distributed back to a member through inheritance and admission, or extinguished in dissolution.

 Section 322C.0502 describes what a transferable interest looks like in the hands of someone who is not a member.
-The transferee receives distributions when and if the company declares them, has no right to participate in management, has no right to inspect company records as a member, and has no fiduciary duties owed to the company.
+The transferee receives the distributions the transferor would otherwise be entitled to, when and if the company declares them, has no right to participate in management, and has no right to inspect company records as a member.
+The company need not give effect to those rights until it has notice of the transfer.
+And a member who transfers only a distribution interest “retains all duties and obligations of a member,” which is why member-level fiduciary duties stay with the transferor and never pass to the bare transferee.
 The remaining members may continue to operate the business, take salaries, reinvest profits rather than distribute them, and otherwise control whether the transferee ever receives anything.

 For an exiting member without an operating-agreement buyout, this is the structural problem: the member loses the seat at the table but keeps a financial stake whose payment depends entirely on the discretion of the people who used to be co-owners.
 That asymmetry is the reason Minnesota operating agreements should treat buyout terms as a core drafting priority, not boilerplate.